 Several party officials and Republican office holders spent time hanging out under the write-in Kirby tent, including Republican National Committeewoman Peggy Lambert, State Committeewoman Susan Mills, Republican State Representative Bob Ramsey, Republican Circuit Court Judge David Duggan (his wife Kari served as Treasure of the Republican Women’s Club Blount County) and current Male Vice Chairman Rob Goddard.
 There were several other Republican officials who chose to visit the write-in Kirby tent.
-Most of them did not speak to the Republican primary winners who were also at the Courthouse talking with voters.
+Most of them did not speak to the women who won Republican primaries and were also at the Courthouse talking with voters.

-The Blount County Republican Party gave Gary Farmer $5,000 (page 3 of 55) for the general election, presumably because he has a Democratic opponent.
-That’s a lot of money for a Commission race.
+The Blount County Republican Party gave Gary Farmer $5,000 (page 3 of 55) for the general election, presumably because he has a Democrat opponent.
+That’s a lot of money for a commission race.
 Why weren’t other Republican nominees given similar amounts?
 Kirby spent over $4,500 in July on his write-in campaign.
 Where’s the Party money to help Daly, the Republican winner?